google/oboe/.github/ISSUE_TEMPLATE/bug_report.md

 **Any additional context**

-If applicable, please attach a recording of the sound.
+If applicable, please attach a few seconds of an uncompressed recording of the sound in a WAV or AIFF file.